The Horsemen's Benevolent and Protective Association of Ontario

 Alcohol and Gaming Commission – Rules of Thoroughbred Racing 2016

 The Rules of Racing are printed on an annual or bi-annual basis.
 The most current edition was produced effective April 1, 2016.
 Changes to the rules are enacted through a Directive issued by the Board of the Alcohol and Gaming Commission (AGCO).
 Licensees are reminded to check the AGCO website or AGCO Head office periodically for any new Directives.
-To access a pdf copy of the Rules of Thoroughbred Racing click here.
+To access the April 20th, 2019 updated copy of the Rules of Thoroughbred Racing click here.

 Licensing with the Alcohol and Gaming Commission